kellan/laughingmeme/_posts/asides/2005-04-11-joshps-cutting-if-ambiguous-critique-of-the-current-crop-of-web-offerings.md

 ---
 id: 2905
-title: 'JoshP&#8217;s cutting, if ambiguous, critique of the current crop of web offerings'
+title: 'JoshPs cutting, if ambiguous, critique of the current crop of web offerings'
 date: '2005-04-11T12:33:28+00:00'
 author: Kellan
 layout: post